owntools/boilerplate/README.md

-### Boilerplates
+### Boilerplate

-Each of these boilerplates have the same `make` targets for running the program in development, and running tests.
+Each boilerplate has the same `make` targets for running the program in development and running tests.
 These commands are documented below.

 #### Prerequisites

-You must install the following:
+You must install the following on your development machine:

 1. `make`
 2. `docker`